WHAT IS AN ENVIRONMENTAL MEDIA AWARD?

 First presented by the Environmental Media Association (EMA) in 1991, the Environmental Media Awards honor film and television productions that increase public awareness of environmental issues and inspire personal action on these issues.
 The Awards recognize writers, producers, directors, actors, and others in the entertainment industry, actively expressing their concern for the environment through their work.
 The Environmental Media Awards also honor people in the entertainment industry who have gone above and beyond their peers in consistently including story lines, environmental practices or role modeling in their work and/or daily lives.

-To be eligible, all films must have been released theatrically or first screened at an accredited U.S. film festival between July 2016 and July 2017.
-Documentaries must have sold distribution rights and have been aired either theatrically, on network, cable, pay or streaming channel.
-Television productions must have first aired between July 2016 and July 2017 on national network, cable, public television, first-run syndication, or streaming channel.
+To be eligible, narrative and documentary feature films must have sold distribution rights and have been released either theatrically or at an accredited film festival, direct-to-video or video on demand (streaming or transactional) between August 2017 and May 2018.
+Television productions must have first aired between August 2017 and May 2018 on national network, cable, public television, first-run syndication, or streaming channel.
 EMA reserves the right to review all entries for eligibility.

 WHAT MAKES A ENTRY ENVIRONMENTAL?